Statistical and Computational Optimal Transport

 Evolution of local approximation of the 2-Wasserstein barycenter on each node in the network for von Mises distributions (left), images from MNIST dataset (middle), brain images from IXI dataset (right).
 As the iteration counter increase, local approximations converge to the same distribution which is an approximation for the barycenter.
 Simulations made by César A. Uribe for the paper .

-In the project "Optimal transport for imaging" within The Berlin Mathematics Research Center MATH+, following we study also image segmentation using optimal transport distances as a fidelity term.
-A collaborator in this project is Prof. Dr. Michael Hintermüller, head of Research group 8 and Roman Kravchenko from HU Berlin.
+In the project "Optimal transport for imaging" within The Berlin Mathematics Research Center MATH+, following we studied also image segmentation using optimal transport distances as a fidelity term.
+To obtain further computational efficiency, we proposed a version of the algorithm in equipping it with a quantization of the information transmitted between the nodes of the computational network.
+Collaborators in this project were Prof. Dr. Michael Hintermüller, head of Research group 8, and Roman Kravchenko from HU Berlin.

 - C. Villani.
 Optimal transport: old and new, volume 338.
 Springer Science & Business Media, 2008.